The best dining experiences in Tobago offering incredible views

 For a special dinner, it has to be the long-established Seahorse Inn just up the coast on Grafton Bay Beach.
 It might be one of Tobago’s smartest tables but it, too, is typically laid-back and prices are reasonable.
 Expect Tobagonian classics done with finesse, and some European dishes, too.
 Its rooftop terrace delivers the classic Caribbean dining experience: all twinkly lights, tropical breezes, starlit skies and the melodious lull of the waves.

-Make your final stop a sunset dinner at El Pescador restaurant, which overlooks Buccoo reef and is renowned for super-fresh seafood.
+Make your final stop a sunset dinner at Luvinias Seafood and Steak Restaurant, which overlooks Buccoo Bay and is renowned for fine dining without the formality.
 Set on a terrace opposite the jetty, the views are just gorgeous, and wonderful for watching the fishing boats come and go before the sun sets.
-Venezuelan chef-owner Leonardo Larios makes good use of the local haul in his cooking.
+Open all day, the restaurant serves breakfast, lunch and dinner and the stunning location makes it ideal for sundowners.

 Article by: Rachel Truman, The Telegraph UK